 Indulgences are part of the Church’s infallible teaching.
 This means that no Catholic is at liberty to disbelieve in them.
 The Council of Trent stated that it “condemns with anathema those who say that indulgences are useless or that the Church does not have the power to grant them”(Trent, session 25, Decree on Indulgences).
 Trent’s anathema places indulgences in the realm of infallibly defined teaching.

 The pious use of indulgences dates back into the early days of the Church, and the principles underlying indulgences extend back into the Bible itself.
-Catholics who are uncomfortable with indulgences do not realize how biblical they are.
 The principles behind indulgences are as clear in Scripture as those behind more familiar doctrines, such as the Trinity.

 Before looking at those principles more closely, we should define indulgences.
 In his apostolic constitution on indulgences, Pope Paul VI said: “An indulgence is a remission before God of the temporal punishment due to sins whose guilt has already been forgiven, which the faithful Christian who is duly disposed gains under certain defined conditions through the Church’s help when, as a minister of redemption, she dispenses and applies with authority the treasury of the satisfactions won by Christ and the saints” (Indulgentiarum Doctrina 1).

 This technical definition can be phrased more simply as, “An indulgence is what we receive when the Church lessens the temporal (lasting only for a short time) penalties to which we may be subject even though our sins have been forgiven.”
 To understand this definition, we need to look at the biblical principles behind indulgences.